Droogans/mysql_tutorial/README.md

 of determining, among things, safety violations in machine-automated environments.
 These things run safety stops when light curtains are breached, saving folks the risk of death and dismemberment when accessing live running machines in the modern workplace.
-PLCs also, usually, are in charge of signaling your friendly neighborhood stoplight!
+PLCs also, usually, are in charge of signaling your friendly neighborhood stoplight.

-More about PLCs, and their [importance to the world][Sutxnet].
+More about PLCs, and their [importance to the world][Stuxnet].

 Matt has heard a lot from his boss about stuff like Linux, databases, web sites and software code.
 These are things that Matt uses everyday, but never directly.
-Hopefully, with the help of this tutorial, Matt can learn how to use these things in the most efficient manner possible: from the command line.
+Hopefully, with the help of this tutorial, Matt can learn how to use these things in the most efficient manner possible; from the command line.

 It may seem daunting at first, but if you consider that at some point, all computers operated from the command line, it's not such an obscure place to start learning about *actual* computers, and how to operate them.